 \subsection{Contributions}

-Numerical schemes with complexity statements for resolving Problem \eqref{eq:P} have been recently published in the papers \cite{Kaushik:2021aa,samadi_improved_2025} and \cite{alves_inertial_2025}. \cite{Kaushik:2021aa} extend the simple bi-level setting to a lower level problem defined in terms of a variational inequality while keeping the upper level problem as a convex optimization problem.
-This is a special instance of Problem \eqref{eq:P}, which is related to mathematical programming with equilibrium constraints \cite{Luo_Pang_Ralph_1996}, and to the equilibrium selection problem in game theory \cite{Benenati:2022aa,Benenati:2023aa}.
-The recent papers \cite{samadi_improved_2025,alves_inertial_2025} go one step further and study the special instance of Problem \eqref{eq:P} in which the upper and lower level problem are defined in terms of a variational inequality problem.
+Numerical schemes with complexity statements for resolving Problem \eqref{eq:P} have been recently published in the papers \cite{Kaushik:2021aa,samadi_improved_2025} and \cite{alves_inertial_2025}. \cite{Kaushik:2021aa} extend the simple bi-level setting to a lower level problem defined in terms of a variational inequality, while keeping the upper level problem as a convex optimization problem.
+This is a particular case of Problem \eqref{eq:P}, which is related to mathematical programming with equilibrium constraints \cite{Luo_Pang_Ralph_1996}, and to the equilibrium selection problem in game theory \cite{Benenati:2022aa,Benenati:2023aa}.
+The recent papers \cite{samadi_improved_2025,alves_inertial_2025} go one step further and study a special instance of Problem \eqref{eq:P} in which the upper- and lower-level problems are defined in terms of a variational inequality.